rajkumarpatel2602/device_driver/udemy_fastbit_academy.md

 if pdata is null, then check if setupcode called this probe. and if that also fails, then message, no platform data available.
 ![image](https://github.com/user-attachments/assets/b17bf0dc-6e9b-485a-91ab-842f3c08c6c1)

+## Build root
+literally baap of everything.
+creates u-boot.img, zImage, uImage, MLO (spl), rootfs using busybox, downaload and install cross-compiling toolchain.
+A complete package to get embedded board specific binary genration.
+- make something_defconfig
+- make menuconfig
+- make -jn and boom.
+Everything just gets build in place in output directory. use these image, and transfer to your SD card and enjoy.